 School Visits/Large Groups: Please contact Binham Parochial Church Council before visiting.

-Dogs: Dogs on leads are welcome in the monastic ruins but not in the chucrch.
+Dogs: Dogs on leads are welcome in the monastic ruins but assistance dogs only inside the church.

 Plan a Great Day Out

 Any visitor to Binham Priory should also take in Binham Market Cross, the site of an annual fair from the time the Priory was founded up until the 1950s.